conda/conda/docs/source/building/recipe.rst

   #.
 Downloads the source into a cache.
   #.
 Extracts the source into the *source directory*.
   #.
 Applies any patches.
   #.
+If source was necessary to fill any metadata values, the metadata is re-evaluated.
+  #.
 Creates a *build environment* and installs the build dependencies there.
   #.
 Runs the actual build script.
 The current working directory is the source
      directory with environment variables set.
 The build script installs into